beefyfinance/beefy-api/readme.md

 **/earnings**:  Used to display the total and daily earnings of the platform.
 **/holders**:  Used to display the total number of holders.
 This calc takes into account users with 0 BIFI in their wallet, but BIFI staked in the reward pool.

+## Contribute

+Beefy.Finance exists thanks to its contributors.
+There are many ways you can participate and help build high quality software.
+Check out the [contribution guide](CONTRIBUTING.md)!

 ## License

 [MIT](LICENSE).